Global Development and Sustainability degree – Bath Spa University Skip to main content

 • Develop the knowledge and transferable skills needed for a wide range of careers or postgraduate study.

 You’ll explore topics including climate change, natural hazards and disaster risks, cities and urbanisation, education and development, environmental justice and migration.
-Your core studies will focus on key themes and skills in geography and global development, and you'll have the option to study modules drawn from a range of relevant subject areas including geography, sociology, education, business and management, and history.
+Your core studies will focus on key themes and skills in geography and global development, and you'll have the option to study modules drawn from a range of relevant subject areas including geography, sociology, education, business and management, and politics.

 As part of our supportive Geography community you’ll develop a real sense of belonging and benefit from small class sizes, specialist staff expertise and up-to-date technologies.
-You’ll be taught by our team of lecturers who have expertise in international development, sustainability, climate change, urbanisation and disaster risk reduction, and who are engaged in international networks and world-leading research.
-You’ll learn both inside and outside the classroom, in our laboratories, and at field sites on campus in Bath, across the UK and overseas.
+You’ll be taught by our team of lecturers who have expertise in sustainability, climate change, urbanisation and disaster risk reduction, and who are engaged in international networks and world-leading research.

 Open Days

-Get a taste of university life – come to one of our Open Days.
+Get a taste of life at Bath Spa – come to one of our Open Days.

 Book your place